opendocsg/slw-judgments-backfill/2013_SGHC_114/report.md

 30     The Appellant had raised two contentions with regard to this finding, which I now address.

 31     First, the Appellant argued that the agreements used were “of the standard type and used in other condominiums”, implying that if this was the industry practice, it should not be found liable if it had merely followed what everyone else was doing.
-While industry standards or practices may be useful in determining the standard of care (see for example, _The Emma Maersk_ [2006] SGHC 180), as _Gary Chan_ at para 05.033 observes:
+While industry standards or practices may be useful in determining the standard of care (see for example, _The Emma Maersk_ <span class="citation">[2006] SGHC 180</span>), as _Gary Chan_ at para 05.033 observes:

  [A]dhering to common practice may not guarantee that the defendant would be absolved of liability where the practice is undesirable.